Mownitaa/foreign-language-school/README.md

 ### This repository is about:-
 * A foreign language teaching online platform
-* Have many courses related to language
+* Have many courses, related to language
-* Have informations about course criteria
+* Have informations about course criteria and others

 In the project directory, you can run: